akimdev15/algolock/README.md

-# Algolock
+# leetcode

 ## Description
-Algolock is a CLI application to keep track of leetcode questions
+leetcode is a CLI application to keep track of leetcode questions

 ## Commands
-- algolock add <url>
+- leetcode add <url>
   - This will add a question to the database
-- algolock random
+- leetcode random
   - This will open a random question from the database

 ## TODO